-Adele healthy lifestyle and physical transformation has made headlines over the past few weeks but it’s been changes in her mental health that have made all the difference.
+Adele healthy lifestyle and physical transformation have made headlines over the past few weeks but it’s been changed in her mental health that has made all the difference.

 “In the past, the stress from balancing work and being a mom was intense,” a friend of the singer told People magazine.
 “She wanted to find a way to balance things better.”

 Adele’s decision to cut back on alcohol and stick to a consistent diet and exercise routine has put the Oscar-winner in a “very good place both physically and mentally.”

 “She quit smoking, reduced her drinking, got rid of sugar, and stopped eating processed foods,” her former London-based trainer Pete Geracimo previously told People.
 “She made healthier food choices and is training regularly.”

 He recently defended her weight loss after she posted a photo of herself on her 32nd birthday which garnered both negative and positive press.

 “As Adele’s former London-based personal trainer, it’s disheartening to read the negative commentary and fat-phobic accusations questioning the genuineness of her amazing weight loss,” he wrote in the caption.
 “In my personal experience of working with her through many highs and lows, she always marched to the beat of her own drum on her own terms.”

 Geracimo continued, praising Adele for never undermining her talent, saying that “she never once pretended to be something that she wasn’t.”

 “When Adele and I started our journey together, it was never about getting super skinny.
 It was about getting her healthy.
 Especially post-pregnancy and post-surgery,” the trainer explained.
 “When [her album] ’25’ dropped and the tour announced, we had to get ready for a 13-month grueling schedule.
 In that time, she warmed to training and made better food choices.”